 Gridlines (sometimes called guidelines) help balance and line up your shot.
 For iPhone, you'll find the toggle for the grid in your Settings app under Camera.
 Android users will turn on the grid in your camera's settings (varies for each device).

-2. Focus On One Subject
+2. Focus on One Subject

 But for the instances when you can control the environment, try to declutter the photo to focus on one subject.
 This makes for a more appealing shot for viewers.

-Hint: To aim even more attention toward your subject, tap where the subject appears on your phone's screen which will focus the lens on that item (or person).
+Hint: To aim even more attention toward your subject, tap where the subject appears on your phone's screen, which will focus the lens on that item (or person).

 3. Avoid Zoom

-Okay, I know this may sound crazy, but this really is for your own good.
+Okay, I know this may sound crazy, but this is for your own good.
 I urge everyone to stop using zoom!
 Zooming in on your subject creates a more pixelated and grainy photo.
-For a clearer picture, get close to your subject (without putting yourself in harms way) or avoid moving closer altogether and edit the photo later.
+For a clearer picture, get close to your subject (without putting yourself in harm's way) or avoid moving closer altogether and edit the photo later.

 4. Steady the Camera

-Blurry photos aren't the best way to showcase a subject (or a gorgeous antique heirloom).
+Blurry images aren't the best way to showcase a subject (or a gorgeous antique heirloom).
 While some are masters at snapping a quick one-handed pic, others need an extra hand.
 To help keep the camera steady, try holding it with both hands or resting your arms against something level while you shoot.

-5. Move your Finger
+5. Move Your Finger

-It sounds simple, but we've all fallen victim to the dreaded "finger-the-shot" pic (that's right, I'm a millennial and still struggle with this).
+It sounds simple, but we've all fallen victim to the dreaded "finger-in-the-shot" pic (that's right, I'm a millennial and still struggle with this).
 So be sure to keep all digits away from the camera lens.

 6. Clean the Lens

 This is especially important when taking pictures with a smartphone because it's probably used for seven other things like phone calls, texting, Facebook, and so on.
 A quick wipe with a soft cloth should do the trick.
 Liquid cleansers shouldn't be necessary because the lens is so small.
-If you must use a cleanser, try spraying the cloth first, then wiping the lens to prevent spraying cleanser into other crevasses on your phone.
+If you must use a cleaner, try spraying the cloth first, then wiping the lens to prevent spraying cleanser into other crevasses on your phone.